Heat-Ray/Virt_CPU/README.md

 The assembler takes in the written assembly source file and then converts it into the required opcode which is interpreted by the CPU.
 The assembler uses a STL map to determine the hex opcode of registers and instructions.
 This ensures that the conversion of source code to hexadecimal opcode happens in constant time.

+The syntax for the assmembly source is name of the instruction followed by operands all in caps and seperated by whitespaces.

 **The CPU**
 The CPU is built up of 8 registers and 1024 bytes of memory.
 The Instruction Set Architecture of the CPU is similar to that of Intel 8080.